Grief, smiles as Floyd family meets Biden a year after death

 “We have been respecting the space needed for negotiators to have these discussions,” White House press secretary Jen Psaki said Tuesday.

 She and congressional negotiators declined to offer a new deadline for reaching an agreement.
 Bass, the top House Democratic bargainer, said talks would continue “until we get the job done.”
-Scott, the lead Republican bargainer in the Senate, said separately that negotiations “have a long way to go still, but it’s starting to take form.”
+Republican Scott said negotiations “have a long way to go still, but it’s starting to take form.”

 The Democratic-controlled House approved a sweeping bill in March that would make it easier for individual police officers to be sued and charged with crimes.
 It would also ban chokeholds, limit no-knock warrants and create a national database of officers with histories of complaints and disciplinary problems.